sschoedel/Dog/README.md

-Basic dog cad and code
+Small dog cad and code